k2view-academy/K2View-Academy/academy/Training_Level_1/19_Broadway/10_using_various_actors_exercise.md

 In this exercise you will create a Broadway flow using built-in Broadway Actors.
 The flows will include the following steps:

-* Select the data from an ACTIVITY table using a given CUSTOMER_ID.
+* Selecting the data from an ACTIVITY table using a given CUSTOMER_ID.
-* Parse the data.
+* Parsing the data.
-* Perform several manipulations:
+* Performing manipulations:
-  * Calculate the number of iterations.
+  * Calculating the number of iterations.
-  * Concatenate activity IDs into a string.
+  * Concatenating activity IDs into a string.
-  * Capture the current date / time and formatting it.
+  * Capturing the current date / time and formatting it.
-* Load the calculated data into a DB table.
+* Loading the calculated data into a DB table.

 **Exercise Steps**: